A republic

 The type of government that elects a small group of representatives to represent a larger group is called a representative democracy.
 In this system, citizens vote for officials who make decisions and pass laws on their behalf.
 This contrasts with direct democracy, where citizens participate directly in decision-making.
 Representative democracy allows for more efficient governance, especially in larger populations.

-A form of government in which the people vote firsthand is known as direct democracy.
-In this system, citizens participate directly in decision-making processes, rather than electing representatives to make decisions on their behalf.
-This allows for greater public involvement and can lead to more immediate reflection of the people's will in governance.
-However, it can be challenging to implement in larger societies due to practical difficulties in facilitating widespread participation.
+The kind of government where citizens run themselves is known as a direct democracy.
+In this system, individuals participate directly in decision-making processes, rather than electing representatives to make decisions on their behalf.
+This allows for greater public involvement and accountability, as citizens can vote on laws and policies directly.
+However, it can be challenging to implement on a large scale, as it requires active engagement from the populace.

 Rome's government began with the overthrow of the Etruscans in 509 B.C.E.
 The Roman's then established a republic.
 It is a government in which citizens elect representatives to rule on their behalf.